-Understanding Ethical and Social Issues Related to System, Ethics in an Information Society, The moral dimensions of Information Systems.:
+Verification and Validation.
+Ethical And Social Issues In Information System Understanding Ethical and Social Issues Related to System, Ethics in an Information Society, The moral dimensions of Information Systems.

 - 1. Integrate into business situations and relevant to Management information systems - 2.
 To explain the relationship between information systems and management - 3.
-Analyze how technology can be used to synthesize complex data to make sound business decisions - 4.
-Fully understand how MISaspects practiced, hardware and software to the hiring of technology personnel and managers - 5.
+Analyze how technology can be used to synthesize complex data to make sound decisions business - 4.
+Fully understand how MIS aspects practiced, hardware and software to the hiring of technology personnel and managers - 5.
 To understand the moral dimension of information system use MIS for competitive advantage